-My advice is to go to the Government and ask them, 'do they see possibilities?' and 'are they willing to help?'
-You need back-up from your government.
+My advice is to go to the Government and ask them: 'Do you see possibilities?' and 'Are you willing to help?'
+You need backup from your government.
 That is the main advantage in the Netherlands; the Government is involved in the process - the availability, diversity, quality and safety of the product.
 They see the advantage of cannabis-based medicines.